SimplePDF/pdf-filler-with-robocorp-assistant/README.md

 1. Clone this repository
-2. Modify the `VARIABLES` in the `tasks.robot` file You should replace the `COMPANY_IDENTIFIER` with your own, and specify the files you want to display in the dropdown.
+2. Modify the `VARIABLES` in the `tasks.robot` file _You should replace the `COMPANY_IDENTIFIER` with your own, and specify the files you want to display in the dropdown_
 3. [Connect the PDF Filler to your Robocorp Control Room](#How-to-connect-the-PDF-Filler-to-your-Robocorp-Control-Room)